zeyuan-song0204/Remote-infrared-thermometer-/README.md

 # Remote Infrared Face Thermometer Alertor :computer:
 Contactless infrared thermomter System for Covid-19 epidemic prevention and control.<br>
 It can be applied in airport or train entrance as a security check during covid-19 epidemic.If it detect a person whose body temperature is above 37.5℃ which cause the red light on and buzzer ringing,then the person cann't allowd to get in the public transportation.
+This design aim to decline the number of virus carriers appear in public palace and reduce the spread of virus.<br>
 <img src="https://github.com/zeyuan-song0204/Remote-infrared-thermometer-/blob/main/image_forder/final device.jpg" width="500" height="500"/><br>
 Follow me on [![Twitter URL](http://i.imgur.com/tXSoThF.png)](https://twitter.com/Leon83677052)
 # About The Project